qzydustin/qzydustin.github.io/_posts/2022-07-06-tutorial-for-jekyll-blog-setup.md

    bundle add webrick
    ```

-   In Ruby 3.0, the server will not start normally without webrick.
+   In Ruby 3.0, the server will not start without “webrick”.

 6. Start server